 Petite Bourgeoisie is a middle class of professionals and small-business people who work for themselves or own small productive facilities.
 Karl Marx predicted that this class would be gradually eliminated by the consolidation of large capital under competitive forces.
-Petite (Petty) Bourgeoisie, just as bourgeoisie, the petite bourgeoisie own some means of production, though these are almost always limited in scale compared to what is owned by the bourgeoisie.
+Petty or Petite Bourgeoisie, own some means of production, though these are almost always limited in scale compared to what is owned by the bourgeoisie.
 Petite bourgeoisie does not need to sell their labour power in order to earn a living.
 The petite bourgeoisie does not necessarily need to buy the labour power of others, that is, the petite bourgeoisie can work by herself with the tools of the trade she has acquired.

 Even if the petite bourgeoisie does chose to buy the labour power of someone else, she almost always labours alongside the hired help.
 Hence, it is possible that the petite bourgeoisie could be brought to side with the proletariat in a socialist revolution.
 The phrase petite bourgeoisie is often wrongly taken to mean what we would commonly call the middle class.
 Given Marx's useage of the term, the petite bourgeoisie would actually be closest to the term entrepreneurs.

 Linda Weiss, Senior Teaching Fellow in the School of Humanities, Griffith University, Australia.
 Abstract: The political volatility and economic instability of the petite bourgeoisie are taken for granted in most political and sociological analysis.
 Using a variety of evidence, including electoral and survey materials, this article counterposes to the 'pathological' interpretation of the petite bourgeoisie an alternative profile, one that stresses its confidence, its stability of allegiance and its commitment to centrism.

 The Petite Bourgeoisie in Late